sbaksteen/CGCompetition/README.md

 ![Normal map example](Scenes/scene05.png)

+## Binary Space Partitioning

+An algorithm is employed to partition space into parts using objects' bounding boxes, first checking whether each ray hits some bounding box before checking whether it hits any given object.
+This greatly speeds up the program for large amounts of objects, especially polygon meshes.

 ## Camera settings

 Two types of camera are supported: orthographic and perspective.
 The camera's position and look direction, as well as